 the scenery, acting-out a sequence of dramatic scenes, like a histrionic actor's highlight reel.
 This faux-structure and approach in his movies will obviously not

-Based on a notoriously blasphemous satirical play with a long history of being banned and getting its authors and editors in prison, this adapation by Schroter add to
+Based on a notoriously blasphemous satirical play with a long history of being banned and getting its authors and editors in prison, this adaptation by Schroeter adds to

 this history with its own distribution problems.
 It's an attack on the hypocrisy of the church and religion on the topic of sex and hell, but Schroeter adapts it as another

-of his stagey, artificial, crude and extremely silly hyper-styled productions.
-No doubt, the barbs of the original satire were lost.
-There's a decadent pope, his children and
+of his stagy, artificial, crude and extremely silly hyper-styled productions.
+No doubt, the barbs of the original satire were lost with this approach.
+There's a decadent pope,

 Council of Love, The

 The insane as a metaphor for people too afraid of their own needs and eccentricities to live life in the real world dominated by standards and impersonal institutions.

 That's one possible interpretation, but Schroeter seems more interested in staging theatrical and poetic scenes of madness rather than cohesive thoughts.
 A highly

 neurotic woman feels she isn't getting what she wants from her boyfriend so she turns herself in as a terrorist so that they'll put her away in an asylum.
 The